allthingslinux/code-of-conduct/README.md

 ### 3.1.
 Reporting
 Moderators are here to help.
 If there is a problem that needs Moderator attention, please create a ticket.
 Any and all problems are discussed as a group among Moderators.
 Remember nothing can be reported without concrete proof.
 Reporting because of rumors or hearsay is not acceptable proof.
 Please provide context, and searchable/linkable information as well as identifying information such as Member IDs.

+We use tickets as a way to both provide a private channel to safely report things and to provide team transparency.
+Tickets are also logged to ensure everything is logged and accounted for in the case that we need to reference things in the future.

 ### 3.2.
 Consistency